Mohammad-Moiz/WhatsApp-Chat-Analyzer-App/README.md

 # WhatsApp-Chat-Analyzer-App
-A Platform where you get to know the statistics about the person or the whatsapp group ypu are add in on uploading the chat.txt file.
-You can figure ou to how many messages, links, media messages are shared with that user or group along side daily , monthly stats with the emojis most shared and atlast sentiment analysis to know the detail that how much responses were positive or negative through pie chart.
+A Platform where you get to know the statistics about the person or the whatsapp group you are add in on uploading the chat.txt file.
+You can figure out to how many messages, links, media messages are shared with that user or group along side daily , monthly stats with the emojis most shared and atlast sentiment analysis to know the detail that how much responses were positive or negative through pie chart.

 -Using streamlit for frontend of the App